Hyangwonjeong

 Hyangwonjeong is a pavilion in the palace Gyeongbokgung in Seoul, South Korea.

 The building is a two-story hexagonal pavilion on an island in the pond Hyangwonji that was used for leisure.
 It was built some time between 1867 and 1873.
 The building is named for a phrase in the Chinese text Ailianshuo.
 In 1894, Western missionaries demonstrated figure skating to the royal family on the frozen pond.
 Various temporary buildings were constructed around the pond for the 1929 Chōsen Exhibition.
 The bridge to the pavilion, Chwihyanggyo, was completed in 1873.
 It was the longest wooden bridge built over a pond during the Joseon period.
 The bridge was initially located to the north of the pavilion, but after it was destroyed by a bombing during the 1950–1953 Korean War, it was rebuilt to the south side in 1953.
-In 2021, the bridge was restored to its original location.
+In 2021, the 1953 bridge was demolished, rebuilt as a wooden bridge, and was restored to its original location.